 For any nursing programme, placements are central to your learning where under the supervision of a practice supervisor (who will be a registered health professional) there is the opportunity to learn from practice and to implement your theoretical learning in practice.

 You can opt to study this course at either our Bournemouth or Yeovil campus.

-New for 2020: All nursing students on courses from September 2020 may be eligible for non-repayable government funding of at least £5,000 a year.
-Further details on who can access the support will be available in early 2020.
-Find out more information about the funding in the gov.uk website.
+New for 2020: All nursing students on courses from September 2020 may be eligible for a non-repayable government training grant of at least £5,000 a year.
+Find out more information about the funding.

 90% of our final year students agree our staff are good at explaining things, so join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 Not sure which nursing course is for you?
 Read our guide to nursing courses at BU.

 BU has fantastic staff with great subject knowledge and I feel I have been supported while studying and on placement.
 The theory is relevant and I feel confident when going into placement knowing that the skills I have learnt will enable me to complete the key nursing roles and make my practice the best it can be now and later in my nursing future."

 Alia Celebi, adult nursing student